rfvgyhn/schedule-one-mods/README.md

 ## Install
 1. Download and setup [MelonLoader] by following the [instructions on the wiki].
 Do note that Schedule 1 is an Il2Cpp game.
 2. Download the [latest release]
-3. Extract the DLL from the zip/tar archive
+3. Extract the DLL from the zip
 4. Copy DLL into your `steamapps/common/Schedule I/Mods` folder

 ## Build